Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

   - Wrong handling of consumer hash data regarding remote surface has been fixed.

-### Graphics Engine
+### Graphics engine

 #### New and changed features

 - DALi (3D UI Toolkit)
-  - Actor, Window, and Renderer
+  - Actor, window, and renderer
     - Support for multiple render targets has been added.
     - Support for the reflection has been added to the Camera.
     - Signals for the window effect have been added.
-  - Text, Input and Gesture
+  - Text, input and gesture
     - Support for the rotation gesture has been added.
     - Environment variables for the long press, pinch, and rotation gesture have been added.
     - Some preedit enumerations have been added.